thamquocdung/eCMU/README.md

 ## Evaluation

 ## Citations
-If you find eCMU useful, please consider citing as below:
+If you find our eCMU useful, please consider citing as below:
 ```bash
 @INPROCEEDINGS{dungtham2023eCMU,
   author={Tham, Quoc Dung and Nguyen, Duc Dung},